Alex Cable: Early life and education

 Cable was born in Chester Borough, New Jersey, and grew up in nearby Freehold Township.
 As a child, he enjoyed hiking and camping in Sussex County.
 Cable dropped out of high school.

-Cable's first job was as a dishwasher in a restaurant and later became chef and then restaurant manager with an eye toward fulfilling his entrepreneurial desires by opening his own restaurant.
+Cable's first job was as a dishwasher in a restaurant.
+He later became chef and then restaurant manager with an eye toward fulfilling his entrepreneurial desires by opening his own restaurant.
 However, he soon realized that the outlook for a restaurant business did not meet his expectations and left the industry.
 He also worked briefly as a machinist, farm manager, and printer.

 Cable returned to school, attending the County College of Morris.
 He subsequently earned a Bachelor of Science degree in physics from Rutgers University, and a graduate degree in material science from the Stevens Institute of Technology.

 Career

 Out of Rutgers, Cable was recruited by Steven Chu to work in his lab at Bell Labs in the spring of 1984.
 According to Cable, Chu especially liked Cable's diverse work history.
 Cable was official employed as a "technician", but Chu described him as "unofficially...a super-graduate student".
 At Bell Labs, Cable became involved in a series of experiments on a low-temperature atom manipulation technique known as "optical molasses".
 In late 1987, Chu left Bell labs to take a position at Stanford University.
-Chu attempted to persuade Cable to join him at Stanford, but after "weeks of agonizing over the tempting offer", Cable declined the offer.
+Chu attempted to persuade Cable to join him at Stanford, but Cable declined the offer.
 Cable instead chose to pursue an entrepreneurial career, having only planned a brief stay at Bell Labs.